drewcrawford/wwdc-notes/24/What’s new in SwiftUI.md

     }
 ```

+Add text suggestions to any text field.  use this to provide suggestions for how to finish a line.
+Appear as a dropdown menu.
+My text field updates with selected completion.

+Can now beautifully mix colors together!

 ### Color mixing - 15:59
 ```swift
 Color.red.mix(with: .purple, by: 0.2)
 Color.red.mix(with: .purple, by: 0.5)
 Color.red.mix(with: .purple, by: 0.8)
 ```

+Can now precompile shaders before first use.

 ### Custom shaders - 16:13
 ```swift